Tower of the Winds: Functionality

-The turret at the back was a water tank, fed from a spring on the Athens acropolis above.
+The turret at the back was a water tank, fed from the Clepsydra spring on the Athens acropolis above.
 A valve mechanism allowed water to flow into the clock mechanism via a channel cut in the floor; it may also have branched into two other channels to the side.
 The central mechanism was surrounded by circular railings, fitted into depressions in the floor that remain.
 It was apparently possible to walk around the clock and see it from all angles.
 There have been various attempts to reconstruct on paper how the clock worked, but this remains uncertain.

 It may have been an astronomical clock, showing a calendar, and the movements of the major star groups.
 The Antikythera mechanism, the only ancient Greek clock mechanism to partially survive, found in a shipwreck, is of this type.
 The roof has traces of blue paint, and may have depicted the sky in some way, even been some form of planetarium; there were no windows in the original building, it is carved differently from the outside, to give a smooth shallow dome.

 Later, the water supply was converted from underground pipes to a small aqueduct, the last section of which partially remains next to the tower.
 The large, slightly curving, channel in the floor leading from the turret tank to the central hole may also have been added at this point.